 Although not born on Nantucket, Yvette St. Jean has lived on island since the age of three and has been a regular member of St. Paul’s except for the years she lived in Illinois.
 Since her return in 1999, she has been a regular attendee, mostly at the eight o’clock service.
 She has been a reader, usher and has been able to indulge in one of her passions, baking, by helping provide goodies at coffee hours, the summer fair and the Christmas market.

-In her spare time, Yvette enjoys crafting, reading, traveling and hanging out with her fur-kids.
-She looks forward to taking on the commitment to serve in a new capacity and is honored to accept the nomination of the Committee.
+In her spare time, Yvette enjoys crafting, reading, traveling and hanging out with her four-kids.

 Scott Widmeyer has had an extensive career in the communications field.
 For several decades, he has been a trusted advisor to top leaders in American politics, business, education and labor.